lpatrizio/dl-search/README.md

 # dl-search
 Searching for and playing Youtube videos through the command line interface.
-Because I hated the new UI enough that I decided I wanted do see if I could do away with it entirely.
+Because I hated the new UI enough that I decided I wanted to see if I could do away with it entirely.
 Turns out you can.
 Created through a combination of Youtube-dl for extracting videos, and mpv for playing them.

 ###  Searching for Videos